 Be upfront about your intentions

-She recommends you tell those with whom you usually exchange gifts well in advance that you're skipping the custom this time around so they can adjust their own shopping lists.
-Smith says most people are grateful for the opportunity to cut back.
+She suggests that you tell those with whom you usually exchange gifts well in advance that you're forgoing the custom this time around so they can adjust their own shopping lists.
+Smith says most people are grateful for the chance to cut back.